 Many college admission officers believe it is fair game to visit applicants’ social media profiles like Facebook, Instagram, and Twitter to help them decide who gets in.
 To avoid having your social media affect your college admission chances, don’t post anything that is or could be deemed offensive, illegal, inappropriate or even questionable.

-Your schoolwork still needs to be completed on time, your tests need to be taken seriously, and graduation requirements need to be satisfied.
-Even if you've already been accepted to college, an offer of acceptance can be rescinded if there is a dramatic drop in your senior year grades, or you are convicted of a crime, expelled from school or lied on your application.
+Once you’ve been admitted to college, you still need to keep up with your schoolwork, do well on exams, and satisfy your graduation requirements.
+A college can rescind your offer of acceptance if your senior year grades drop dramatically, or if you are convicted of a crime, expelled from school or lied on your application.
 Watch your behavior, keep up your grades, and don't get into any serious trouble.

 Letting your final year of high school stress you out isn’t healthy for anyone.
 Try your best to keep calm and remember that although college may seem confusing and scary, it holds many new opportunities.
-Remind yourself that it’s okay to feel a little overwhelmed but be sure to take some time to do a few things you enjoy.
+Remind yourself that it’s okay to feel a little overwhelmed, and it’s also okay to take some time to do a few things you enjoy.